mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 - [Take a snapshot of the IAM database](/1.11/installing/ent/faq/#q-how-do-i-backup-the-iam-database) prior to upgrading. [enterprise type="inline" size="small" /]
 - Ensure that Marathon event subscribers are disabled before beginning the upgrade.
 Leave them disabled after completing the upgrade, as this feature is now deprecated.

-**Note: Marathon event subscribers are disabled by default, please check if the line `--event_subscriber "http_callback"` has been added to `sudo vi /opt/mesosphere/bin/marathon.sh` on your master node(s).
+**Note:** Marathon event subscribers are disabled by default, check if the line `--event_subscriber "http_callback"` has been added to `sudo vi /opt/mesosphere/bin/marathon.sh` on your master node(s).
 In this case, you will need to remove that line in order to disable event subscribers.** [enterprise type="inline" size="small" /]

 - Verify that all Marathon application constraints are valid before beginning the upgrade.
 Use [this script](https://github.com/mesosphere/public-support-tools/blob/master/check-constraints.py) to check if your constraints are valid.
 - [Back up your cluster](/1.11/administering-clusters/backup-and-restore/). [enterprise type="inline" size="small" /]